consistent-milk12/docs-md/docs/regex_automata/hybrid/dfa/index.md

 #### Implementations

+- `fn next_state(self: &Self, cache: &mut Cache, current: LazyStateID, input: u8) -> Result<LazyStateID, CacheError>`
+  Transitions from the current state to the next state, given the next

+- `fn next_state_untagged(self: &Self, cache: &Cache, current: LazyStateID, input: u8) -> LazyStateID`
+  Transitions from the current state to the next state, given the next

+- `unsafe fn next_state_untagged_unchecked(self: &Self, cache: &Cache, current: LazyStateID, input: u8) -> LazyStateID`
+  Transitions from the current state to the next state, eliding bounds

+- `fn next_eoi_state(self: &Self, cache: &mut Cache, current: LazyStateID) -> Result<LazyStateID, CacheError>`
+  Transitions from the current state to the next state for the special

+- `fn start_state(self: &Self, cache: &mut Cache, config: &start::Config) -> Result<LazyStateID, StartError>`
+  Return the ID of the start state for this lazy DFA for the given

+- `fn start_state_forward(self: &Self, cache: &mut Cache, input: &Input<'_>) -> Result<LazyStateID, MatchError>`
+  Return the ID of the start state for this lazy DFA when executing a

+- `fn start_state_reverse(self: &Self, cache: &mut Cache, input: &Input<'_>) -> Result<LazyStateID, MatchError>`
+  Return the ID of the start state for this lazy DFA when executing a

+- `fn match_len(self: &Self, cache: &Cache, id: LazyStateID) -> usize` Returns the total number of patterns that match in this state.

+- `fn match_pattern(self: &Self, cache: &Cache, id: LazyStateID, match_index: usize) -> PatternID`
+  Returns the pattern ID corresponding to the given match index in the

 - `fn try_search_fwd(self: &Self, cache: &mut Cache, input: &Input<'_>) -> Result<Option<HalfMatch>, MatchError>`
   Executes a forward search and returns the end position of the leftmost